 Activating the electronic lock on a hotel room door should be an easy victory.
 The Elite OS made it so.

-Working with Onity, a global leader in electronic hotel locks, Bresslergroup conducted extensive, worldwide research with a spectrum of stakeholders and surfaced two major problems in this product category: hotel locks tend to look like hardware, not décor; and they almost never work on the first try.
+Working with Onity, a global leader in electronic hotel locks, Bresslergroup conducted extensive, worldwide research with a spectrum of stakeholders and surfaced two major problems with the electronic locking system market: hotel locks look like hardware, not décor, and they hardly ever work on the first try.

-Card-based lock systems offer enough advantages that hoteliers are willing to put up with a little clunkiness and inconvenience.
+Card-based lock systems offered enough advantages that hoteliers were willing to put up with the clunkiness and inconvenience.
 Onity’s perspective was: why should they have to?
 Architects and designers needed more aesthetic flexibility while choosing locks for hotel rooms.
 And users needed better odds for accessing their rooms.

 While this common solution was sturdy and relatively easy to install, you’d be hard-pressed to find a hotel interior where it looks at home.
 It also ties the designer’s hands by offering a one-size-fits-all solution in what should be a hospitable, considered space.
 Our research revealed a huge demand for flexibility and clarity, and led us toward a redesign that separates the card reader and handle into two parts.